ModyQyW/resume/index.en-US.md

 In addition, it provides presets for use with [antd](https://ant.design/), [antdv](https://antdv.com/), [element-plus](https://element-plus.org/), making tailwindcss easier to integrate with these UI libraries.

 It also provides miniprogream and easy presets to make tailwindcss more friendly to the Chinese ecosystem.

-## Skills

-### Collaboration Basis

-- macOS heavy user
-- Get used to collaborating with Git
-- Have a sense of complementarity
-- Ability to debug
-- Ability to search
-- Ability to ask

-### Web Basis

-- Develop small web systems using HTML 5, CSS 3, JavaScript, jQuery
-- Familiar with responsive layout
-- Familiar with ES6+

-### Frontend

-- Develop small, medium and large web systems, small miniprograms and small mobile applications using TypeScript, Vue, Nuxt, React, Next, ElementUI, ElementPlus, Vuetify, AntDesign and MUI， familiar with the ecosystem
-- Build libraries and applications using Webpack, Rollup, Vite, familiar with the ecosystem
-- Develop small desktop applications using Electron

-### Backend

-- Develop small server-side projects using TypeScript and Nest
-- Prototype using Koa
-- Use MongoDB as the base database and Dragonfly as the cache database
-- Deploy projects using Docker

 ## Expectations